icon-project/documentation/howto/how-to-set-the-policy-for-the-transaction-fee.md

 excerpt: ""
 ---

-기존 아이콘 망에서 사용자들은 거래를 처리하기 위해서 거래 수수료를 지불해야 한다.
+## Overview

-Users should have paid the transaction fee for executing a transaction in existing ICON Network.
+Users should have paid the transaction fee for executing a transaction on existing ICON Network.
+But this transaction fee was the large obstacle that service owners draw a lot of users to their services.
+Thus we provide the new features called "fee sharing" and "virtual step" to solve this well-known problem.

-그러나 이러한 거래 수수료는 서비스 사용자를 끌어들이는데 치명적인 요소가 된다.
-This document introduces the new policy for the transaction fee.
+This document introduces how to use fee sharing and virtual step and what benefits service owners can get from the new features.

 ## Intended Audience